RSLCPP -- Deterministic Simulations Using ROS 2: Methodology

 \subsection{Simulation Specification and Integration}

 To specify generic simulation routines, we propose a job object that encapsulates all necessary information for executing a simulation.
 It specifies the start timestamp and defines which nodes are part of the simulation.

 Since \ros{} allows setting parameters at launch, we utilize its dynamic parameter loading instead of specifying parameters within the job itself.
 Therefore, the same job object can conduct various simulations by loading different parameters.
 Additionally, the job object terminates the event loop as soon as the simulation routine is completed.
 For this, the job object provides a boolean flag that indicates whether the simulation has finished.
-Further, the job object can provide an exit code for the simulation routine, indicating successful or failed execution.
+Further, the job object provides an exit code indicating successful or failed execution.

 To simplify the integration of existing \ros{} nodes into \rslcpp{} simulations, we provide a dynamic job executable.
 This enables loading nodes dynamically at launch by utilizing the \rclcpp{} component system~\cite{macenski2023ImpactROS2}.
 Consequently, the full simulation routine can be configured exclusively at launch.
-As a result, existing \rclcpp{} components can be used for deterministic simulations without any code changes.
-Provided they are discoverable within the active \ros{} system, they can be loaded into the simulation without the need for recompilation.
-However, recompiling against our minimally modified \rclcpp{} version is required to enable the delay modeling feature, or to support nodes that create timers based on wall time instead of simulation time.
+As a result, existing \rclcpp{} components can be used for deterministic simulations, usually without modifying their source code.
+However, recompiling node components against our modified \rclcpp{} version is required for the system to function correctly.
+Given that source code can contain arbitrarily complex constructs, we cannot formally guarantee that every conceivable node will work without altering its source code.
+However, we successfully executed all nodes tested in our evaluation without requiring any source code modifications.

-The full \rslcpp{} library, along with its documentation, usage, and integration examples, is available open-source at \url{https://github.com/TUMFTM/rslcpp}.